We understand how difficult it can be when conception takes time.

 What is intrauterine insemination (IUI)?

 Intrauterine insemination (IUI) is a type of artificial insemination which increases your chances of pregnancy by placing your partner’s sperm directly into your womb.
-To perform this procedure, your doctor will take a sperm sample from your partner and wash it to collect the healthiest and most active sperm.
+To perform this procedure, your doctor will take a sperm sample from your partner and prepare it by selecting the sperm that are most likely to successfully reach and fertilise the egg.

 To increase your chances of fertilisation, your doctor will inject the washed sperm directly into your womb using a thin, flexible tube (catheter) during ovulation.
 This treatment shortens the distance that the sperm must travel to reach the egg in the fallopian tube.

-This procedure is less invasive and more cost-effective compared to other fertility treatments, such as in vitro fertilisation (IVF).
-IUI is usually recommended as part of initial treatment for couples facing unexplained infertility, male factor infertility, low sperm count, or cervical factors affecting conception.
+IUI is generally considered a less invasive procedure and is typically recommended as an initial fertility treatment option for suitable candidates.
+It is usually recommended as part of initial treatment for couples facing unexplained infertility, male factor infertility, low sperm count, or cervical factors affecting conception.

 What is acupuncture?